nihalrd/vehicle_routing/README.md

 **fitness.py**: Defines the fitness evaluation function for VRP.
 **visualization.py**: Handles visualization of routing solutions with Matplotlib.

-### Testing
-To ensure the functionality and performance of the solution, run:

-`
-pytest tests/
-`
-### Contributing
-Interested in contributing?
-Please refer to CONTRIBUTING.md for guidelines on how to contribute to the project.

-#### License
-This project is licensed under the MIT License.
-See LICENSE for details.

 ### References
 DEAP Library: [DEAP Documentation](https://deap.readthedocs.io/en/master/) Vehicle Routing Problem: [VRP Overview](https://en.wikipedia.org/wiki/Vehicle_routing_problem)